Lymkin/ESP8226_Garage_Controller/README.md

 **Initial Setup:**

-* 1) Once you have flashed the ESP8266, restart the ESP.
+1. Once you have flashed the ESP8266, restart the ESP.
-* 2) Since there is no WiFi setup, the ESP will start in AP mode.
+1. Since there is no WiFi setup, the ESP will start in AP mode.
-*  a) Use your phone or tablet to connect to your ESP's WiFi SSID.
+  1. Use your phone or tablet to connect to your ESP's WiFi SSID.
 (Something like "myespxxx")
 *  b) If your device works with captive DNS you can web browse to any url and get redirected to the ESP.
 *  c) If captive DNS does not work browse to http://192.168.4.1
 *  d) You should now see the wifi setup page.
 Enter your device name, your WiFi network SSID and password